 - Internal Combustion Engines (ICE machines)

 These methods for degassing are time consuming, costly, produces different pollutants and are potentially unhealthy and dangerous.
 Air purging is typically used to remove fuel vapors from the tank but this process is often time consuming (days to weeks) and unpredictable.
-NanoVapor’s ST-1000 Vapor Suppression System is a safer, faster, greener and more cost effective alternative to these methods.
+NanoVapor’s ST-1000 Vapor Suppression System and Advanced Absorption System is a safer, faster, greener and more cost effective alternative to these methods.